I am at an age where I am actually preparing for the onset of menopause. Yes, men-o-pause. Pause from men (lol) and/or pause from menstruation.

 - Loss of Sexual Energy, our Libido, can be marked by a gradual or sudden disinterest in sex, to the development of an actual aversion.

 - Painful Sex often described as if one’s vagina would tear open at the point of penetration along with feelings of abrasion during intercourse.

-- Dizziness, feeling lightheaded and the loss of physical balance, and even a bit wobbling at times, requires pause in movement to prevent falling over or deepening into vertigo or feeling faint.
+- Dizziness, feeling lightheaded and the loss of physical balance, and even a bit of wobbling at times, require a pause in the movement to prevent falling over or deepening into vertigo or feeling faint.

 - Ringing in the Ears, Tinnitus, can be experienced as a pulsing sensation, a whooshing sound, an almost musical or buzzing sound with a fuzzy sensation.

 - Abdominal Bloating comes on suddenly often after eating, or seems to be all the time, and can be visibly evident making you feel that you look like you are pregnant.

 - Weight Gain disturbs most women, particularly when it seems to happen over a couple of days, and settles in the waist, buttocks, and thighs, promoting a visceral thickening from the waist down, the classic middle-aged figure.

 - Fluid Retention, Edema, commonly with swelling in the legs and ankles, though not limited to this area and it is unrelieved by urination.

 - Palpitations or Heart Racing usually come on suddenly, without warning or provocation, and dissipate spontaneously.
 The experience can be so wild and intense that a woman may become alarmed and wonder if she is having a heart attack.